1980s voting-fraud case likely topic at Sessions' hearing | Taiwan News

 The jury wasn't convinced.
 Nor were Democratic senators.
 Joe Biden pressed Sessions in the hearing on why a different vote-fraud allegation involving white Alabamians was not prosecuted; Sessions said the evidence was weak.
 Ted Kennedy of Massachusetts called the Perry County case "infamous," and said that without the help of the three prosecuted activists, "these black citizens would not have been allowed to vote."

-Another defense lawyer in the case, Dennis Balske, said prosecutors had little to back up the charges.
+Another defense lawyer in the case, Dennis Balske, said prosecutors didn't have backup for the charges.
 "We were prepared for 25 people to get up and say, yeah, I voted this way — and they changed the ballot," he said.
 "That didn't happen."

 Follow Eric Tucker on Twitter at http://www.twitter.com/etuckerAP